 What you can expect from us:

-GCETE learning team includes Tulsa Andrews, Dr Sara Weuffen and Kate Roberts.
+GCETE learning team includes Tulsa Andrews, Dr Emma Price and Kate Roberts.

 In an online environment, it can be a challenge to feel that sense of camaraderie or community that is associated with face-to-face learning environments.
 Therefore it is important to consistently participate in the communicative activities set to ensure your 'voice' is heard, and you acknowledge the 'voices' of others as part of the learning process.
-Each course has a number of online discussion forums, peer activities and/or Adobe Connect virtual classrooms scheduled to ensure that students regularly engage with their peers to maximise learning.
+Each course has a number of online discussion forums, peer activities and/or synchronous virtual sessions scheduled to ensure that you can regularly engage with your peers to maximise learning.

 What we expect from you: